ACCBDD/shuffleSelection/MINI_CHANGELOG.md

-## v20.6.0
+## v21.0.0
-- Update to MC 1.20.6.
+- Update to MC 1.21
-- Add setting for sound effects.
-    - Suggested by @nco2k.

-A full changelog is hosted on [GitHub](https://github.com/Trikzon/shuffle/blob/1.20.6/CHANGELOG.md)
+A full changelog is hosted on [GitHub](https://github.com/Trikzon/shuffle/blob/1.21/CHANGELOG.md)